fraawlen/cassette/ccfg/README.md

 Cassette Configuration (CCFG) is a configuration language and parser library featuring array based values and short s-like expressions based functions.
 The language's syntax aims to be both human-readable and easy to parse.
 Yet provides enough tools to the end user to create branching and dynamic configurations that can be modified and reloaded on the fly.

-The library is free and open-source software licensed under the [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
-It's made to run on modern POSIX-compliant systems.

 Language Features
 -----------------